-3. Dumpsters used inRefuse from building or construction operations must be disposed of in dumpsters.
+3. Refuse from building or construction operations must be disposed of in dumpsters.
 Such dumpsters cannot be located across public curbs or parkways.
 Dumpsters are not allowed to stand unused at any site for longer than 30 days.
 Overflow within dumpsters is prohibited.